Skip to content

 • A virtual library.

 Read more on this website to find about all of these exciting initiatives, which all members of the Clemson community can participate in.
 We want to create spaces to promote graduate student mentoring.
-These spaces will promote social justice, diversity, equity, and inclusion.
+These spaces will promote quality mentoring of all of our graduate students, tailored to their needs and goals.

 Let us know how we can help you to provide amazing mentoring for graduate students.
 Please contact me at khigh@clemson.edu.